Workforce, training and education

 Can I apply for IMT and GP then decide later depending on acceptance?

 You can hold an offer, while waiting for a preferred offer, and you can change the offer you are holding for a later offer, but you can only hold one offer at a time.
-You can hold an offer up until 1.00 pm on 4 April 2024, by which time you will need to make a decision or the offer will be considered automatically rejected.
+You will need to make a decision on any held prior to the hold deadline or the offer will be considered automatically rejected.

 When will I know which Trust I will be working in?